 El Dorado Hills is a decidedly white-collar town, with fully 93.01% of the workforce employed in white-collar jobs, well above the national average.
 Overall, El Dorado Hills is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in El Dorado Hills who work in management occupations (17.80%), sales jobs (14.50%), and office and administrative support (9.22%).

 Also of interest is that El Dorado Hills has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.96% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in El Dorado Hills telecommute to their jobs.
+Overall, about 11.88% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 El Dorado Hills is a very ethnically-diverse town.
 The people who call El Dorado Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of El Dorado Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in El Dorado Hills include English, Irish, Italian, and Swedish.
+El Dorado Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.04% of the town’s residents.
+Important ancestries of people in El Dorado Hills include German, English, Irish, Italian, and French.

 The most common language spoken in El Dorado Hills is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Langs. of India.